-All donations to our Disaster Response Fund from 3 March to 30 April 2022 have been prioritized for use providing humanitarian aid to regions that are supporting Ukrainian refugees or other victims of the war.
+Donations to The Rotary Foundation’s Disaster Response Fund from 3 March to 30 April 2022 were used to provide humanitarian aid to regions that supported Ukrainian refugees and others who were affected.

-Thanks to the generosity of donors around the world, we raised more than $15 million in contributions that are already helping provide people with essential items such as water, food, shelter, medicine, and clothing.
+Thanks to the generosity of donors around the world, we raised more than US$17.3 million that funded more than 400 grants that provided people with essential support.

 Many clubs and districts have organized local humanitarian response initiatives in Ukraine and the surrounding region.
 Find out how to engage with Rotary clubs and districts, find contacts for hosting refugees, and more local efforts.
 You can directly support these local projects.

-District 2232 (Ukraine) formed a committee to help victims of the war in Ukraine.
-They identified urgent medical supplies to help injured civilians.
+District 2232 (Ukraine) formed a committee to help people affected by the war.
+It identified urgent medical supplies to help injured civilians.
 Download the list of needed medical supplies (PDF).